MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

     PreventTollBypass               : False
     ```

-5. Apply the DisallowCalling policy to all users who will be using Teams in a virtualized environment.
+5. Apply the DisallowCalling policy to all users who use Teams in a virtualized environment.

     ```
     Grant-CsTeamsCallingPolicy -PolicyName DisallowCalling -Identity “user email id”